Traditional Club Sandwich

 On one episode his fix for the restaurant was to make the best club sandwiches in town which made sense since the restaurant was near a golf club.
 He was showing the chefs how to make a proper club sandwich and it made me really want a club sandwich.

 I tried to make this sandwich as traditional as possible.
-You can, of course, jazz this thing up, but this is the classic way to do it.
+You can, of course, jazz this thing up, but this is the classic way to do a Traditional Club Sandwich.

 1) To make the mayo, whisk the egg yolk in a bowl with water, lemon, and a pinch of salt.
 Whisk over a double boiler until yolk is steaming and hot to the touch.
 This will kill any bacteria that is in the egg.
 (Note: If you want to be 100% sure, you need to hold the egg at 138 degrees Fahrenheit for 3 minutes.)